jonatanpalaciosacevedo/jonatanpalaciosacevedo/README.md

 - 👋 Hi, I’m @jonatanpalaciosacevedo, currently a student at the UPC in Barcelona.
-- I mostly code in Python and I like drones :smile:
+- I mostly code in Python.

 <!---
 jonatanpalaciosacevedo/jonatanpalaciosacevedo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.